Application Structure

 hApp

-Multiple DNAs come together in a hApp (Holochain app).
-Each DNA fills a named role in the hApp, and can be seen as a microservice.
+One or more DNAs come together in a hApp (Holochain app).
+Each DNA fills a named role in the hApp, and you can think of it like a microservice.

-Each peer generates its own public/private key pair when they install a hApp.
+Each agent generates their own public/private key pair when they install a hApp.
 Their public key acts as their agent ID which identifies them as a participant in all the networks created for all the DNAs in the hApp.
-When a DNA is activated, it’s bound to this key pair and becomes a DNA instance or cell.
+When a DNA is activated, it’s bound to this key pair and becomes a cell.

-The hApp can specify a few provisioning strategies for its DNAs:
+The hApp can specify two provisioning strategies for its DNAs:

 A hApp can optionally include a web-based UI that supporting Holochain runtimes can serve to the user.